wrightben/math/Statistics - General/monty-hall/Readme.md

 You — Door 1 (33% chance of prize)<br />
 Other person — Door 2 and Door 3 (66% chance of prize)

-**Then**: Either door 2 or door 3 MUST NOT have the prize, so remove it.
+**Then**: Either door 2 or door 3 MUST NOT have the prize, so remove either door that does not.

 **Choice**: Select either your door or the other person's remaining door.